 Create a new column with an aggregation value of another column.
 Choose from AVERAGE, COUNT, MAX, MEDIAN, MIN, or SUM.

 Useful for applying calculations to a column that involve an aggregated value.
-For example, use the SUM aggregation then add another Calculated Column and use Column Ratio to determine a column’s value percentage of the total column.
+For example, use the SUM aggregation then add another Formula Column and use Column Ratio to determine a column’s value percentage of the total column.

 Access data from a previous row in an existing column.
 Row offset defines the number of rows back from the current row to use.